redek-zelton/Cryptofinance/Attack Selfish Mining/Readme.md

 The miner should only need 33% power of the network to be profitable.

-## minimum break-even point of power of mining after paying charges
+## Minimum break-even point of power of mining after paying charges
 After Paying charges, with 33% power of Network, the Attaker can generate profits.
 In Theory, it is a bit less than 33%.

 ![Rwd](https://github.com/redek-zelton/Cryptofinance/blob/main/Attack%20Selfish%20Mining/Rwd.JPG)